axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 #### 2024-09-20: v0.168

-* 💣 FIX: json errors in vietnames backend translation
+* 💣 FIX: json errors in vietnamese backend translation
 * 🟢 ADDED: 4 skins for a demo for light skins
 * ↗️ UPDATE: reload after 2 sec if saving of settings was OK
 * ↗️ UPDATE: chartjs -> 4.4.1